Cornaux and the Celtique Bridge

 29 June 2021

-The bridge was 90 metres long and rested on seven pillars, consisting of three posts and two side supports.
+The bridge was 90 metres long and rested on seven pillars with three posts and two side supports.
 On top of these were beams and round bars from the late Latène period.
 Dendrochronologically, it was possible to determine that the oak wood was from 116 BC.

-A farming community already existed in Cornaux at the beginning of the 13th century, but it was not until the 15th century that it was formed into a municipality.
+A farming community already existed in Cornaux at the beginning of the 13th century, but it was not until the 15th century that it became a municipality.
 Until 1848, the village belonged to the châtellenie Thielle.